IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 ### Using igxTransactionService

-{{ It has undo/redo - it has pending transaction
-Undo/redo stack is an array that contains array of transactions. }}

 `igxTransactionService` extends `IgxBaseTransactionService`.

 You need to define the `igxTransactionService` as a provider for the igxGrid or for some of its parent components in order to have Batch Editing feature enabled.

+The `igxTransactionService` provides an undo stack so you may get advantage of the undo/redo functionality.
+The Undo stack is actually an array that contains array of transactions.
+When using the `igxTransactionService`, you may check the `canUndo` accessor in order to understand if there are any transactions in the Undo stack.
+If it does - you may use the `undo` method to remove the last transaction and `redo` to apply the last undone transaction.

 You may find a detailed example of how igxGrid with Batch Editing is implemented in the following topic:
 * [Grid Batch Editing](grid/batch_editing.md)